Async and Webhooks

 Copy the **Signing secret** shown below the snippet, or view the same secret from the workflow deployment details page.

-When your server receives the webhook, verify the X-Fetch-Hive-Signature header using HMAC SHA256 and that signing secret.
+When your server receives the webhook, verify the `X-Fetch-Hive-Signature` header using HMAC SHA256 and that signing secret.

 Treat any webhook that fails signature verification as untrusted.

-What response do I get from an async workflow invoke?
+## What response do I get from an async workflow invoke? <a href="#async-response" id="async-response"></a>

 When async mode is enabled, the public route returns immediately instead of waiting for the workflow output.

-The current public route can return a running state:
+The current public route can return a `running` state:

-At high concurrency, it can also return a queued state:
+At high concurrency, it can also return a `queued` state:

-Use the returned request_id for your own request tracking, and rely on webhook delivery for the final result flow.
+Use the returned `request_id` for your own request tracking, and rely on webhook delivery for the final result flow.

-What validation rules apply to async mode?
+## What validation rules apply to async mode? <a href="#async-validation" id="async-validation"></a>

-If async.enabled is true, callback_url is required.
+If `async.enabled` is `true`, `callback_url` is required.

-The current public route also validates that callback_url is a valid URL.
+The current public route also validates that `callback_url` is a valid URL.

 For example, these errors are explicitly confirmed: